 Donald Trump is a demonstrably corrupt and narcissistic con man.
 Two years into his presidency, this is not a novel thing to say.
-Actually, you would think that pointing out his loutish personal behaviour, destructive policies, or chaotic governing technique as if it were a new observation would be regarded with the same sort of derision reserved for people who still say Nickelback sucks.
+Actually, you would think that pointing out his loutish personal behavior, destructive policies, or chaotic governing technique as if it were a new observation would be regarded with the same sort of derision reserved for people who still say Nickelback sucks.
 Yes, and your point is?
 But one of the trademarks of the Trump era is the Trump haters who have formed an almost symbiotic relationship with the president, a cottage industry of celebs, hucksters, and attention-seeking opportunists who have been feeding this fed horse all the way to fame and fortune—or at least attempted fame and fortune.

 Your mileage may vary when it comes to anti-Trump #Resistance art.
 Maybe you like hearing that other people think Trump is actually bad, maybe it helps you cope with the fact that he's in the White House.
 But some of the pop culture takedowns of Trump have been so misguided or cringeworthy or even offensive that they almost make you embarrassed enough of the clapback left to give the guy a second term out of spite.
 Not that you’d actually ever really do that, obviously.
 No matter how bad this stuff got, it wasn't as bad as Trump.
 Still, these Resistance works were pretty awful: